numworks/epsilon/poincare/doc/tree.md

 </details>

-Methods `CreateSimplify` and `MatchReplaceReduce` perform the same task, but also call systematic simplification on each created tree along the way (**but not placeholders**, which are assumed to be simplified trees already).
+Methods `CreateReduce` and `MatchReplaceReduce` perform the same task, but also call systematic simplification on each created tree along the way (**but not placeholders**, which are assumed to be simplified trees already).